-This blog is meant to introduce you to the various patterns which are used for writing argumentative essays.
-Also, it tells you about various types of arguments and different structures of arguments and the structure of argumentative essays.
+This blog is meant to introduce you to the various patterns which are used for writing argumentative essays and searching for argumentative essay topics.
+Also, it tells you about various types of arguments and different structures of arguments, and the argumentative essay structure.

 What is an Argument?